4levity/crossoff/README.md

 everyone off a list is too slow.
 She knows how to generate random barcodes and email them to her ticketholders, and she needs a _free_ system that lets her have multiple barcode scanners running at once.

 Bob (not a programmer) is selling tickets to his event using Brown Paper Tickets.
 He wants to allow electronic ticketing so that users can print their ticket at home and send tickets to other people electronically.
 However, he cannot use the free Brown Paper Tickets app, because there is no reliable Internet service available at the location where tickets will be scanned.

-In both of these cases, Crossoff might be a usable solution, and they could set up their hardware the same way (see next section).
+In both of these cases, Crossoff might be a usable solution, and they could set up their hardware the same way (see Setup section below).

 Before the event starts, Alice would need to generate a JSON file using the Crossoff format.
 To see an example, start the server and browse to _http://localhost:8080/tickets/example_.
 It just needs to have